beam-pyio/pyio-cookiecutter/docs/source/user-guide.md

 5. Write tests for your package in module(s) prefixed with *`test_`* in the *`tests/`* directory.
 Add `pytest` and `pytest-cov` as development dependencies and calculate the coverage of your tests.

     ```{prompt} bash
-    poetry add --dev pytest pytest-cov
+    poetry add --group dev pytest pytest-cov
     pytest tests/ --cov=<pkg-name>
     ```

 6. Create documentation for your package.
 Add the necessary development dependencies listed below and then compile and render documentation to HTML.
-Note that the *myst-nb* package doesn't support Python 3.8 and use a higher version to build documentation.
+As the *myst-nb* package doesn't support Python 3.8, it is not installed via *poetry* but by *pip* directly.

     ```{prompt} bash
-    poetry add --dev myst-nb sphinx-autoapi sphinx-rtd-theme
+    pip install -r docs/requirements.txt
     make html --directory docs/
     python -m http.server -d docs/_build/html/ 8000 # serve on port 8000
     ```